dumbmatter/fakeIndexedDB/README.md

 };
 ```

-Alternatively, you can explicitly import individual IndexedDB variables:
+While you can explicitly import individual IndexedDB variables, I don't recommend doing so until you first import dbManager and wait for `await dbManager.loadCache()` to finish.

 ```js
 import {